-MAF have counted more than one demining agency amongst their ‘frequent flyers’ but reserve a special respect for the work of the UK-based humanitarian organisation, The HALO Trust.
+MAF has a special respect for the work of UK-based humanitarian organisation, The HALO Trust.
 The demining specialists began working in Angola in 1994 – five years after MAF established their own operation.

 Today, MAF is part of HALO’s emergency contingency plan to evacuate their deminers to hospital in in the event of an accident and proudly fly their donors to witness the lifesaving work they do.

 Guns and bombs

 At an event organised to mark the 20th anniversary of Princess Diana’s visit, rusty guns are laid out in neat rows in the car park at HALO's base.
 A special machine will break them down, one by one, into pieces that cannot be reassembled or repurposed.
 A nearby sign indicates the number destroyed so far - 116,374.
 A hopeful statistic and a sad spectre if you think of the lives that ended violently through their use.